naemon/naemon.github.io/src/documentation/usersguide/configmain.md

 </tbody>
 </table>

-This is the maximum number of seconds that Naemon will allow service checks to run.
+This is the default value for the maximum number of seconds that Naemon will allow service checks to run.

+If a service [definition](objectdefinitions#service) has its own check_timeout, it will be used instead of service_check_timeout.

 If checks exceed this limit, they are killed and a CRITICAL state is returned.
 A timeout error will also be logged.

 There is often widespread confusion as to what this option really does.